2i2c-org/2i2c-org.github.io/content/blog/2024/gesis-binderhub-profiles/index.md

 This is not complete of course, and there is a lot of future work to be done.

+1. mybinder.org also helps you distribute your *content*, not just the environment for your code to run in.
+Since JupyterHub usually comes with a persistent home directory for the user, [nbgitpuller](https://github.com/jupyterhub/nbgitpuller/) is commonly used for this purpose instead.
+We should explore ways to integrate nbgitpuller (and other ways to distribute content) in the future.
+2. More thorough documentation for how you can recreate what is in the demo for yourself in your own JupyterHub installation.
-1. Better UX for specifying images, including figuring out how to 'save' them for future reuse.
+3. Better UX for specifying images, including figuring out how to 'save' them for future reuse.
-2. Better compatibility with mybinder.org, particularly in allowing other sources of environments (not just GitHub, but zenodo, raw git repositories, etc) and URL compatibility
+4. Better compatibility with mybinder.org, particularly in allowing other sources of environments (not just GitHub, but zenodo, raw git repositories, etc) and URL compatibility
-3. More thorough documentation for how you can set this up yourself on your JupyterHub installation.

 ## Credit